kalekdev/uni/semester-1/analysis-1/notes.typ

 $zeta(2) = pi^2/6$ was proved by Euler, however $s>2$ has not yet been expressed precisely and is an open problem.

-LTD: It is weird that this converges but the harmonic series does...
+LTD: It is weird that this converges but the harmonic series doesn't...

 === Conditional Convergence
 Finite sums are always associative and commutative.
 However, this is not always the case for infinite sums, for example the alternating harmonic series, which can be rearranged so it converges to half of the usual limit: https://en.wikipedia.org/wiki/Absolute_convergence